 An individual who becomes injured on another person’s property may be able to file a premises liability complaint against the landowner.
 They may have slipped, suffered a swimming pool accident, been attacked by an animal, or otherwise had their safety compromised by the property owner’s negligence.

-A person’s right to pursue compensation after a property accident in Melbourne will depend on their status as a visitor at the time of injury.
+A person’s right to pursue compensation after a property accident will depend on their status as a visitor at the time of injury.
 Specifically, premises liability law makes distinctions between invitees, licensees, and trespassers.

 Invitees are individuals who have been invited onto a person’s property and are owed the greatest degree of care by the landowner.
 This invitation can be implied or explicit.
 The duty of care owed to invitees usually includes remedying any known property hazards and warning guests of those which cannot be remedied in a timely manner.